What restrictions are there on where a person can be buried?

 If you buy a plot you become the deed holder of the plot.
 This means you have exclusive right of interment in perpetuity (for ever) – however you don’t own the land.
 The cost of a plot will depend on its location within the cemetery and on the location of the cemetery (it’s generally more expensive in an urban cemetery than a rural one, for example).

 You can choose to buy two or more plots in advance, so that other family members can rest alongside their loved ones.
 If you are interested in doing this, be aware that the council is entitled to close a burial plot if it is still unused after 60 years.
+As the deed holder of the plot only you can decide who can be interred there, so it’s a good idea to make arrangements for who will inherit the burial rights after you die (eg in your will

 Back to top